|Nutritional Guidelines (per serving)|

 Bring the mixture to just below a simmer over the lowest heat setting on the stovetop.
 Do not allow the wine to boil as this will destroy the flavor.
 The mulled wine is hot enough when the sugar has dissolved and pulling and lifting a spoon from the wine brings up steam.
 This gentle heat will also be the temperature for keeping the wine warm, never any hotter.

-Once the wine is the strength you wish, add 1-2 teaspoons of Cognac to a warmed mug and ladle the mulled wine over it.
+Once the wine is the strength you wish, add one to two teaspoons of Cognac to a warmed mug and ladle the mulled wine over it.
 There are also special heavy, handled, glasses for mulled wine, but a cup can also work just as well.